 The Republic of Albania signed the Convention on Cluster Munitions on 3 December 2008 and ratified on 16 June 2009.
 It was among the first 30 ratifications that triggered entry into force of the convention on 1 August 2010.

-After conducting a legislative review, Albania reported in 2013 that it considers existing legislation sufficient to implement the convention’s provisions.
+After conducting a legislative review, Albania reported in 2013 that it considered existing legislation sufficient to implement the convention’s provisions.

-Albania actively participated in the Oslo Process that led to the creation of the convention and made many strong contributions from the perspective of a state affected by cluster munitions.
+Albania participated throughout the Oslo Process that led to the creation of the convention and made many strong contributions from the perspective of a state affected by past use of cluster munitions.

-Albania has served as the convention’s co-coordinator on stockpile destruction and retention since September 2013, together with Spain until 2014, and now France.
+Albania has served as the convention’s co-coordinator on stockpile destruction and retention in 2013-2015.

 Albania has yet to elaborate its views on certain important issues related to interpretation and implementation of the convention, such as the prohibition on transit, the prohibition on assistance during joint military operations with states not party that may use cluster munitions, the prohibition on foreign stockpiling of cluster munitions, the prohibition on investment in production of cluster munitions, and the need for retention of cluster munitions and submunitions for training and development purposes.